-Coyote Gulch and Hurricane Wash Loop Trail is a 10.6 mile moderately trafficked loop trail located near Escalante, UT that features beautiful wild flowers and is rated as moderate.
+Coyote Gulch and Hurricane Wash Loop Trail is a 10.6 mile moderately trafficked loop trail located near Escalante, Utah that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.

 Be sure to carry water shoes/sandals so you can explore the bottom a bit more easily than I did!
 An absolutely breathtaking experience.
 Would go again in a heartbeat.